weiwenhao/parker/README.md

 ## 📦 Usage

-Navigate to the working directory and execute `parker target`.
-This command will package the target along with the current working directory into a new executable named `targetd`.
-Transfer this executable to the target machine and run.
+`cd` to your working directory and run `parker :target`.
+This command packages the `:target` along with the current working directory into an executable file named `:target-c`.
+Once packaged, move this executable file to your target machine and run it.

 ```
 > cd :workdir && parker :target